rust11/rust/kit/mpp/readme.txt

 RT-11 MicroPowerPascal (MPP)

-The zip file contains MPP components that I've collected over the years.

 The distribution kit was recovered from five RX02's.
 I've transferred the files to an RL02 disk image and to a directory (/FILES).